Guide, Updated 18 May 2026

 Why is the rural vs urban driving test gap smaller than I expected?

 Two reasons.
-First, the urban-core tier (40 centres at 47.82 percent average) is broader than the inner-city pressure cluster (18 centres at 41.67 percent average); most urban-core centres sit above 45 percent and reasonably close to UK national.
-Second, the rural cluster (20 centres) excludes the very small-volume island and Highland centres which sometimes show year-to-year variance; the cluster mean at 51.52 percent is conservative.
-The 3.70 percentage point gap is the broad rural-versus-urban-core comparison; the more dramatic gaps are at the cluster extremes (rural cluster versus inner-city pressure cluster = 9.85 percentage points).
+First, the urban-core tier (73 centres at 47.8 percent volume-weighted in 2024-25) is broader than the inner-city pressure cluster (18 centres at 41.7 percent in the same year); most urban-core centres sit above 45 percent and reasonably close to UK national 48.7 percent.
+Second, the rural tier rankable set is restricted to 14 centres meeting the 1,000-test floor, so the volume-weighted cluster mean (51.0 percent in 2024-25) is conservative compared with what the very-small-volume rural sites might suggest.
+The 3.2 percentage point gap is the broad rural-versus-urban-core comparison; the more dramatic gaps are at the cluster extremes (rural tier versus inner-city pressure subset = 9.3 percentage points).

 How does the rural vs urban driving test analysis differ from the centre clustering analysis?

 They are complementary but distinct.
-The rural-versus-urban analysis uses ONS rural-urban classification at the postcode level and looks at the linear correlation between density and pass rate (Pearson r = -0.201).
-The centre clustering analysis uses k-means clustering on five structural features (roundabouts, dual carriageway, traffic, pedestrians, complexity) and identifies the discrete cluster of 20 rural-easy centres at 51.52 percent and 18 inner-city pressure centres at 41.67 percent.
-The clustering analysis produces the larger 9.85 percentage point gap because it captures the structural extremes; the density analysis produces the broader 3.70 percentage point gap.
+The rural-versus-urban analysis uses postcode-area density tiers and looks at the linear correlation between density-tier ordinal and pass rate (Pearson r = -0.151 across 260 centres in DRT122A 2024-25).
+The centre clustering analysis uses a rule-based segmentation combining density tier with annual volume and current-period pass rate, identifying the discrete cluster of 14 rural-easy centres at 51.0 percent and 18 inner-city pressure centres at 41.7 percent in the same year.
+The clustering analysis produces the larger 9.3 percentage point gap because it captures the structural extremes; the density analysis produces the broader 3.2 percentage point gap.
 Both are valid lenses on the same underlying data.

 Related guides